foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/software_requirement.rst

 * Windows 10 / Windows 7
 * Ubuntu 16.04

-.. note:: IF youneed assistance with a different host environment, please file a GitHub Issue to get support from the embARC development team.
+.. note:: IF you need assistance with a different host environment, please file a GitHub Issue to get support from the embARC development team.

 Software Requirement
 ####################